JPAG - serving its members since 1970

 Our only sponsors are our parent professional bodies, the Royal Pharmaceutical Society and the Royal Society of Chemistry.
 NEXT EVENTS:

 16th October 2014How similar must biosimilars be?
-Royal Society of Chemistry, London
+Royal Society of Chemistry, Burlington House, Piccadilly, London W1J 0BA

 The analytical characterisation undertaken to support quality assessment of a biosimilar is identical to that required for any novel biopharmaceutical product but with a very important additional requirement – the need for a very comprehensive comparison with a licensed reference product.